 Miller joined the program in 2011 and has more than 16 years of collegiate basketball playing and coaching experience, including serving as a graduate assistant coach to Bob Knight, who ranks third on the all-time NCAA Division I wins list.

-Miller’s six year career as head coach at Trine University has included seven consecutive top-4 MIAA finishes which culminated in seven consecutive trips to the MIAA tournament.
-The Thunder have posted an overall record of 93-64.
-The Thunder have also compiled a 49-35 MIAA record during that time frame.
-The Thunder have advanced to the post season each year under Miller and his staff.
+Miller’s seven-year career as head coach at Trine University has included seven consecutive top-4 MIAA finishes which culminated in seven consecutive trips to the MIAA tournament.
+The Thunder have posted an overall record of 105-78 under Miller’s guidance including a 57-41 mark against MIAA foes.
 In 2016, Trine advanced to the MIAA Tournament Championship game for the first time in school history after defeating No. 5 Hope College on its home floor in the semifinal round.
 Miller also led Trine to its first-ever home game in the MIAA Semifinals in 2014-15 as the Thunder placed second in the conference.